Comprehensive Heart Checkup - ECG, TMT & 2D Echo Test - Cardiac Evaluation

 -

 Risk factors for heart disease include high blood pressure, high cholesterol, diabetes, obesity, smoking, and a family history of heart problems.
-If you have any of these risk factors, or if you have a pre-existing heart condition, it is important to discuss the frequency of heart checkups with your healthcare provider.
+If you have any of these risk factors, or if you have a pre-existing heart condition, it is important to discuss the frequency of heart checkups with your healthcare team to ensure comprehensive care.

 What is the meaning of Ischemia